 A federal court authorized this notice.
 This is not an advertisement.
-You are a potential class member in this lawsuit.
+You are a potential Class Member in this lawsuit.

 PLEASE READ THIS NOTICE ENTIRELY.

-- Four former Equity Residential tenants in California have brought a class action lawsuit against Equity Residential and its subsidiaries ("Defendants"), arguing that Equity Residential's policy of charging a \$50 late fee to Woodland Park tenants on non-Equity Residential leases violated California law. - The Court has ruled that the lawsuit can proceed as a "class action" on behalf of two "classes" of tenants.
-According to Equity Residential's records, you are potentially a member of the following class:

-All Equity Residential tenants in the Woodland Park Property from December 1, 2011 until Defendant sold the property in February 2016 who were charged one or more late fee(s) of \$50 under Equity Residential's policy of charging a flat \$50 late fee to tenants on pre-existing non-EQR leases.

-• The Court has not yet decided whether Equity Residential did anything wrong, and Defendants contend their late fee policy complies with the law.
+- Five current and former Equity Residential tenants in California have brought a class action lawsuit against Equity Residential and its subsidiaries ("Defendants"), arguing that Equity Residential's "5% or \$50" late fee policy violates California law. - The Court has ruled that the lawsuit can proceed as a "class action" on behalf of three "classes" of tenants.
+According to Equity Residential's records, you are potentially a member of the following class: - All Equity Residential tenants in California from September 3, 2010 through October 28, 2022 who were charged one or more late fee(s) under Equity Residential's standard late fee provision: 5% of the outstanding balance owed (capped at 5% of the total amount of monthly recurring charges) or \$50, whichever is greater. - The Court has not yet decided whether Equity Residential did anything wrong, and Defendants contend their late fee policy complies with the law.
 There is no money available to you now, and no guarantee there will be.
 However, your legal rights are affected, and you have two options at this point:

-YOUR LEGAL RIGHTS AND OPTIONS IN THIS LAWSUIT REMAIN PART OF THE CLASS (REQUIRES NO ACTION BY YOU AT THIS TIME) Stay in this lawsuit.
+YOUR LEGAL RIGHTS AND OPTIONS IN THIS LAWSUIT REMAIN PART OF THE MONETARY RELIEF CLASS (REQUIRES NO ACTION BY YOU AT THIS TIME) Stay in this lawsuit.
 Keep right to recover money in this case.
 Give up right to bring your own case.
 By doing nothing, you keep the possibility of getting money or benefits that may come from a trial or a settlement in this case.
-But you may give up the right to bring your own independent lawsuit against Equity Residential challenging its late fee policy.
-Ask to Be Excluded from this Case (Requires Action by February 2, 2018) Exclude yourself from this lawsuit.
+But you may give up the right to bring your own independent lawsuit against Equity Residential seeking reimbursement for (or the return of) late fees you paid between September 3, 2010 and October 28, 2022.
+ASK TO BE EXCLUDED FROM THE MONETARY RELIEF CLASS (REQUIRES ACTION BY JANUARY 28, 2023) Exclude yourself from this lawsuit.
 Get no benefits from it.
 Keep the right to bring your own case.
 If you ask to be excluded, you cannot recover any money through this case.
-But you will keep the right to bring your own case against Equity Residential challenging its late fee policy.
+But you will keep the right to bring your own case against Equity Residential to challenge the late fees that Equity charged you for your late payment of rent and to seek reimbursement of those fees.

-Si necesita esta noticia en Español, favor de contactar el administrador de la Clase o los abogados de la Clase en Cuestion 12.
+Si necesita esta noticia en Español, favor de contactar el administrador de la Clase o los abogados de la Clase en Cuestión 12.